leeds-beckett-digital-learning/blackboardlearn-localization-builder/docs/prerequisites.md

 ## Ant plugins.

 Two java archives need to be added to the ant installation to provide ant plugin functionality that the project relies on.

-- Find the following files in our Teams Team.
-Blackboard Channel -> Files -> MyBeckett Language Packs

-		jackson-core-2.15.2.jar

-		lbu-filters.jar

-- Download both to the lib subdirectory of your ant installation.
-E.g. to

-		c:\Users\your user name here\Software\apache-ant-1.10.13\lib
+There is an ant build target that automates this.
+Since this task downloads files from the web you may need to use ant autoproxy for this task:

+	P:\ProjectDir\>ant -autoproxy antprep

 ## Meld